 - Stress is one final factor to consider, but as we said above, it’s never 100% of the cause.
 People who have very low-stress lifestyles and no anxiety can also suffer from stomach ulcers.

 Symptoms of a stomach ulcerIn addition to the pain and general discomfort, the most common symptom of a stomach ulcer is acid reflux, causing people to confuse them with simple indigestion.
-You need to know that if you leave your ulcer untreated, it will eventually erode the wall of your stomach or small intestine, causing internal bleeding and even affecting other nearby organs like the pancreas.
+You need to know that if you leave your ulcer untreated, it’ll eventually erode the wall of your stomach or small intestine, causing internal bleeding and even affecting other nearby organs like the pancreas.

-An ulcer is a serious problem, so keep these symptoms in mind and don’t hesitate to tell your doctor about any discomfort, pain, or worry you have.
-Here we’ll outline a few more of the most common symptoms:
+This is a serious condition, so keep the symptoms of a stomach ulcer in mind and don’t hesitate to tell your doctor about any discomfort, pain, or worry you have.
+Here we’ll outline a few more of the most common symptoms of a stomach ulcer:

 Maybe you just ate, and now your stomach feels full and hard, as if you’ve eaten far too much and can barely breathe.
 If this happens to you often and not just every once in a while, go see your doctor.

 Do you go through a long process after eating that starts with the hiccups, followed by uncontrollable burping, and finally a few hours later you experience gas?
 It could be an ulcer.

-- Nausea and weight loss: These are more advanced symptoms that should definitely put you on alert.
+These are more advanced symptoms of a stomach ulcer that should definitely put you on alert.
 No one loses weight without a reason.
 It’s a clear sign that you’re not getting the nutrition that your body needs, or that your digestive system isn’t working properly.

 This is an unmistakable sign that your ulcer has already eroded your stomach lining or the wall of your duodenum.
 If this happens, go directly to the emergency room.
 Stay calm –you know that a stomach ulcer can be treated.